When I log onto CUNYfirst, why can't I register?

 A: We have a “who to call guide” for departments which is distributed to the departments regularly and is available on our website.
 At any time feel free to call our office directly for a referral to an area specialist or to obtain the guide.

 Q: What is a waitlist?

-A: Waitlist is a new feature for course registration at the College of Staten Island.
+A: Waitlist is a feature for course registration at the College of Staten Island.
 If a class is filled, you can add yourself to the waitlist on CUNYfirst.
-Then, you don’t have to check all the time to see if a seat opens up; the system will enroll you automatically from the waitlist.
+If a seat opens up the system will enroll students automatically from the waitlist.

 Q: How do I know if a class has a waitlist?